edicarloslds/styled-unused-exports/README.md

 - Improved performance by debouncing the check triggered on file save, reducing potential VS Code freezes.

+### 0.0.3

+- Improved performance with debouncing on file save, and enhance component detection logic

 ---

 ## For more information